 So, now you have a list of what’s trending on the news, and you have a list of topics you can ideate around.
 It’s time to draw connections to come up with a newsworthy campaign idea.

-For example, you could draw a line between Monkeypox and health insurance, or between the summer heat wave and pet insurance.
+For example, you could draw a line between crippling inflation and home buying.
 Start to brainstorm and think about how you can tie the client’s site content to any of the topics happening right now.
 Find the link from the client’s site topic to what’s happening in the news, and start to ideate campaigns from there.

 It’s likely that your client’s competitors are also producing content for digital PR purposes.
 Spend some time looking at their blog, or using Ahrefs to find which of their pages have the highest number of backlinks.